Posts

 How to - Enable/Set-up secure boot on Arch-based distributions

 Introduction/Information I dual-boot Windows with Garuda GNU/Linux (the KDE-Lite flavor).
 At present, no Arch-based distribution supports secure boot out-of-the-box, but Windows 11 wants secure boot enabled, so I went looking for a solution.
-I found one that integrates secure-boot support into my Arch-based GNU/Linux distribution on the CachyOS Wiki that uses the sbctl package, and it works flawlessly for me, with one caveat that your computer must have the ability to enteer set-up mode, or manage/delete PK keys in the EFI (BIOS) interface.
+I found one that integrates secure-boot support into my Arch-based GNU/Linux distribution on the CachyOS Wiki that uses the sbctl package, and it works flawlessly for me, with one caveat that your computer must have the ability to enter set-up mode, or manage/delete PK keys in the EFI (BIOS) interface.
 A second caveat is that only dual-boot (Windows with a single GNU/Linux distribution) works at present, and I have not yet learned a way to use sbctl with non-Arch-based distributions, unless they have the package available in their repository.
-With that said, the best feature of sbctl is that it creates a post-build hook so when you get an updated kernel, the image gets automatically signed for you as part of the installation, so you don't h...
+With that said, the best feature of sbctl is that it creates a post-build hook so when you get an updated kernel, the image gets automatically signed for you as part of the installation, so you don't ha...

 My Adventure Installing Solus Linux On My Production Desktop PC